dokku/dokku/docs/development/pluginhooks.md

 # TODO
 ```

-### `post-build-herokuish`
+### `post-build-buildpack`

 - Description: Allows you to run commands after the build image is create for a given app.
-Only applies to applications using herokuish.
+Only applies to applications using buildpacks.
 - Invoked by: `dokku build`
 - Arguments: `$APP`
 - Example: